 SAP Analytics Cloud (SAC) contributes a powerful analytics extension platform in the cloud, which is based on the SAP Cloud Platform.
-SAC allows to connect to multiple cloud applications and leverage data models from different cloud applications and SAP BW.
-It offers strong visualization and dash boarding, corporate performance management capabilities with SAP Digital Boardroom as well powerful planning and predictive workflows.
+SAC connects to multiple cloud applications and leverage data models from different cloud applications and SAP BW.
+It offers strong visualization and dashboarding, corporate performance management capabilities with SAP Digital Boardroom, powerful planning, and predictive workflows.

 Discussions to include limited users/functionality into the BYD application license are on-going.
-Nevertheless full functionality will require and additional license fee (e.g. for planning, prediction, digital boardroom, multiple data sources, etc.)
+Nevertheless, full functionality will require an additional license fee (e.g. for planning, prediction, digital boardroom, multiple data sources, etc.)